 (1) For the Annual Incentive Award, the threshold, target and maximum amounts represent 50%, 100% and 200%, respectively, of the total bonus opportunity for each Named Executive Officer.
-As indicated above under "-2020 Incentive Programs - Annual Incentives," in August 2020, our Compensation Committee implemented revised AIP goals based solely on Adjusted Operating Income as a result of the effects of the COVID-19 pandemic.
-The revised full-year AIP goals are lower than those set in January 2020 with commensurately reduced potential payouts.
 If actual performance falls between threshold and target or between target and maximum, the award would be calculated using linear interpolation.
 For the Annual Incentive Award, the target bonus opportunity for the Named Executive Officers was also based on a percentage of base salary, which is 150% for Mr. Scott, 100% for Messrs.
-Orsini, and DiDonato, 90% for Mr. Cardew and 80% for Mr. Esposito.
+Cardew, Orsini and DiDonato, and 80% for Mr. Esposito.
 The Target Amount is generally the Named Executive Officer's base salary multiplied by his respective Target Opportunity.